-Dr Luca Bosetti PhD, PGDip, UKCP, CPJAC, CP-UK, FDAP, NCAC
+Dr Luca Bosetti PhD, PGDip, UKCP, CPJA, CP-UK

-I practise psychoanalytic psychotherapy and psychoanalysis in central Nottingham and London.
+I am a psychoanalyst and psychoanalytic psychotherapist practising in central Nottingham and London.

-I work within the Lacanian psychoanalytic orientation and I use a flexible and in-depth approach that respects individual differences and gives importance to the unique circumstances behind each person's distress and difficulties.
+I offer both short and long-term therapy and I use a flexible and in-depth approach that values individual differences and gives importance to the unique circumstances behind each person's distress and difficulties.

 I often see clients who struggle with anxiety, depression and trauma, compulsive thoughts or actions, addictions, eating disorders and issues about the body, sexuality, love and relationships.

-In my practice I highlight the impact of language processes on psychological change and I help my clients to find new ways of engaging with their words and thoughts to address their problems.
+In my practice I focus on how language can shape experiences and emotions and impact on psychological change and I try to help my clients to find new ways of engaging with their words and thoughts to address their problems.

 Training, qualifications & experience

-I have a PhD in Psychoanalysis and a Postgraduate Diploma in Addiction Psychology and Counselling.
+I have a PhD in Psychoanalysis (Nottingham University) and a Postgraduate Diploma in Addiction Psychology and Counselling (London South Bank University).

-Between 2013 and 2017 I was service manager for the GamCare counselling service in the East Midlands area and worked as placement coordinator and clinical supervisor for an addiction charity in Nottingham.
+Between 2013 and 2017 I was service manager for the GamCare counselling service in the East Midlands area and placement coordinator and supervisor for students on psychotherapy placements from the Sherwood Psychotherapy Training Institute and the University of Nottingham.